laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Dealing with noise is an dominant issue, especially because we have to deal with many types of machines.
 Aside from implementing a lot of noise reduction, we also focus on using robust calculations: calculations that don't deliver radically different results when a small measurement error is introduced in the measurement of *currentDt*.
 We typically avoid things like derived functions when possible, as deriving over small values of *currentDt* typically produce huge deviations in the resulting estimate.
 We sometimes even do this at the cost of inaccuracy with respect to the perfect theoretical model, as long as the deviation is systematic in one direction, to prevent estimates to become too unstable for practical use.

-## The rowing cycle and detecting the stroke and recovery phase
+## Detecting the stroke and recovery phase

 On an indoor rower, the rowing cycle will always start with a stroke, followed by a recovery.
 Looking at a stroke, our monitor gets the following data from its sensor:

 ![Impulses, impulse lengths and rowing cycle phases](img/physics/rowingcycle.png) *Impulses, impulse lengths and rowing cycle phases*

-Here, we plot the *currentDt* (time between impulses) against its sequence number.
+Here we plot the *currentDt* (time between impulses) against its sequence number.
 So, a high *currentDt* means a long time between impulses (so a low *angular velocity*), and a low *currentDt* means that there is a short time between impulses (so a high *angular velocity*).
 As this figure also shows, we split the rowing cycle in two distinct phases:

-* The **Drive phase**, where the rower pulls on the handle
+* The **Drive phase**, where the rower pulls on the handle, some force on the flywheel is excerted and the flywheel is accelerating or at least not decelerating in accordance with the drag;

-* The **Recovery Phase**, where the rower returns to his starting position
+* The **Recovery Phase**, where the rower returns to his starting position and the flywheel decelerates as the drag on the flywheel is slowing it down;

 As the rowing cycle always follows this fixed schema, Open Rowing Monitor models it as a finite state machine (implemented in `handleRotationImpulse` in `engine/RowingEngine.js`).